WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 {  "audio/g729": true }
 ~~~

+Similarly, the Webex server will find out the advertised capability of
+the trunk by doing a GET to
+https:\://ripp.comcast.com/trunks/wbx234acme/capAdv, using its OAuth
+token.
+In this case, the response is empty, indicating that the
+capabilities are all default.

 At this point we are ready for inbound or outbound calls.

 ## Inbound Call

 A PSTN calls arrives at Comcast that is routed to the this trunk via a
 Comcast SBC that will convert it from SIP to RIPP.
 The SBC knows which
-codecs the trunk the support and can immediately send the SIP answer in
+codecs the trunk supports (G.729, Opus and G.711) and can immediately send the SIP answer in
-a 183 then can make HTTP post to the consumer trunk URI to set up the
+a 183.
+It can then can make an HTTP post to the consumer trunk URI to set up the
 incoming call.
 This is does by doing a POST to
-"https\://ripp.webex/trunks/acme123/calls/14085551212@e164.arpa" using the authorization token
+"https\://ripp.webex/trunks/acme123/calls&target=14085551212@e164.arpa" using the authorization token
 "secret1234".
 This will return a new call URI for this call of
 https\://ripp.webex/call/c567.

-At this point the SBC can make a long poll GET to
+At this point the SBC can make a long poll GET and PUT to
-"https\://ripp.webex/call/c567/events" to get any update events about
+"https\://ripp.webex/call/c567/events" to receive and send signaling
+events for
 this call.
-The SBC will also open a number of byways by making POST
+The SBC will also open a number of media byways by making POST
-requests to "https\://ripp.webex/call/c567/media-up" and
+requests to "https\://ripp.webex/call/c567/media-forward" and
-"https\://ripp.webex/call/c567/media-down" to send and receive media.
+"https\://ripp.webex/call/c567/media-reverse" to send and receive media.

-For each of the media-up byways, the Comcast SBC will send BywayPreamble
+For each of the media-forward byways, the Comcast SBC will send a BywayPreamble
 that tells the other side meta data about what will be sent on this
 byway.
-For the media-down byways, the Webex server will sen the
+For the media-reverse byways, the Webex server will send the
 BywayPreamble.
 The BywayPreamble contains the name of the codec, the
 base sequence number, frameTime, and baseTime.
 After this BywayPreamble,
 media frames can be sent that contain a seqOffset number, media length,